Distributed Integrated Sensing and Edge AI Exploiting Prior Information: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:system_model}, the system model is presented.
-Section \ref{sec:Enhancing_the_Sensing} introduces the RWB estimator and provides a theoretical analysis from the perspectives of variational Bayes and conditional entropy.
-In Section \ref{sec:Optimal_AirComp_TDM}, we establish two performance proxies and subsequently derive the optimal transceiver designs for both TDM and FDM settings.
-Finally, Section \ref{sec:results} presents the numerical results, and Section \ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:system_model} presents the system model.
+Section \ref{sec:sensing_level_bayesian_analysis} analyzes the classification performance from the perspective of linear classification.
+Section~\ref{sec:Task-Aware} analyzes the task-aware AirComp scheme under FDM.
+The CSI-related considerations and DNN classification are discussed in Section~\ref{sec:csi}.
+Section~\ref{sec:results} presents the numerical results, and Section~\ref{sec:conclusion} concludes the paper.